michaeltoddprogramming/CLI-Slot-Machine/README.md

 # CLI SLOT MACHINE IN PYTHON 🎰
-    This program simulates a basic slot machine game where players can spin the reels and potentially win big payouts 😎 I did this because I myself do enjoy gambling......Somtimes.....
+    This program simulates a basic slot machine game where players can spin the reels and potentially win big payouts 😎 I did this because I myself do enjoy gambling......Sometimes.....

 # How to Play